lanl-aea/waves/docs/tutorial_02_partition_mesh_waves.rst

 .. figure:: tutorial_02_partition_mesh.png
    :align: center

-As in :ref:`tutorial_01_geometry_waves`, the visualization of the workflow directed graph looks relatively simple to manage.
-In part, this is because we've removed some of the automanaged output files with the ``--exclude-list`` option of the |project| :ref:`visualize_cli` subcommand.
+As in :ref:`tutorial_geometry_waves`, the visualization of the workflow directed graph looks relatively simple to manage.
+In part, this is because we've removed some of the automanaged output files with the ``--exclude-list`` option of the |project| :ref:`waves_visualize_cli` subcommand.
 Probably you would not try to manage all of these files in a manual workflow; however, files like the ``*.stdout`` are important for debugging errors and lose significant value if they can't be tied uniquely to the most recent execution.